Beaches

 Crescent Beach State Park | Cape Elizabeth

-This is a one-mile stretch of beautiful wave-swept coastline which churns the beach into lovely sand.
+This is a 1-mile stretch of beautiful wave-swept coastline which churns the beach into lovely sand.
 There are plenty of picnic areas with grills, a playground, a snack bar, and restrooms.

 While visiting this beach, stop by Two Lights State Park near Hallicom Cove.
 This park is a few miles south of Portland, in Cape Elizabeth.